BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Bryce Canyon is part of “Canyon Country,” which is also an ATV playground.
 If you’re looking to add some adventure to your Bryce Canyon itinerary, consider renting an ATV.

-There are 5 companies in the Bryce Canyon area that offer ATV rentals or guided tours.
+There are multiple companies in the Bryce Canyon area that offer ATV rentals or guided tours.
 Rentals generally cost about $100 per hour per rider, depending on the size of your group and the kind of machine you rent.
-Machines include 4-wheelers, side-by-sides, and dirtbikes).
+Machines include 4-wheelers, side-by-sides, and dirtbikes.
 Guided tours generally cost between $45-$80 per person per hour.
 These are usually slower single-file rides.

-You cannot ride ATVs inside Bryce Canyon National Park, but don’t worry: there are places nearby that are extremely scenic and fun as well.
+You cannot ride ATVs inside Bryce Canyon National Park, but don’t worry: places nearby are extremely scenic and fun as well.

 There are many more details to cover, so keep on reading!